Safe & Expert Care, Every Day

 As always, our Emergency Departments at Cascade Valley Hospital and Skagit Valley Hospital are open 24/7 for medical emergencies.
 We have taken steps to ensure your safety while in our facilities, including separating patients with respiratory illnesses to avoid any potential spread.
 We encourage you to visit us when you need safe and reliable care.

 Limiting Visitors and Screening PatientsIn an effort to keep our patients and staff safe, we have limited visitors to our facilities and screen all patients and employees for COVID-19 symptoms, every day.
-We have implemented a universal masking policy, so that all patients and employees wear a protective mask at all times while in clinical areas.
+We have implemented a universal masking policy, so that all patients and employees wear a protective mask at all times.
 Additionally, patients exhibiting any symptoms identified by CDC COVID-19 guidelines are directed to the appropriate location, separate from non-respiratory illness patients.

 Currently, testing for COVID-19 is offered in two different capacities at Skagit Regional Health; we are testing patients with symptoms and those scheduled for a procedure.
 Testing with symptoms is available at any of our three, conveniently located Urgent Care locations.

 Staff in these locations are well trained and equipped to safely address respiratory illnesses.
 Our team has protocols in place to quickly identify, manage, test and treat patients of various infectious conditions, including COVID-19.
 Upon identification that a patient may be presenting with potential COVID-19 symptoms they will be given a restaurant-style buzzer and will wait in their car until their buzzer goes off to let them know it’s time to return into the clinic for care.